 She is a former Trinidad Express editor in chief and TV6 head of news.

-Terry Fenwick is the technical director of the Football Factory in POS.
+Terry Fenwick is the Trinidad and Tobago Men's National Senior Team head coach and technical director of the Football Factory in POS.

 He is a former England World Cup player who played professionally for Tottenham, Queen's Park FC, Crystal Palace, Leicester City and Swindon Town.
 He is also one of the most successful coaches in T&T's professional era having won regional and domestic titles with Central FC and San Juan Jabloteh.